benb116/Gone-Phishing/Readme.md

 3. Copy Updater.app to the resources folder of the first application
 4. (optional) download isightcapture and stick it in there, too

-The resources folder should look something like this:
+The resources folder of the main app should look something like this:

 ![image](http://cl.ly/KAYW/Screenshot%202012-10-16%20at%206.51.20%20AM.jpg)